Support for Osaka Prefecture's Carbon-Neutral Technology Development and Implementation Project

 Pollution of oceans and coasts is becoming more serious, and the problem of plastic in the ocean has gained worldwide attention.

-Since FY 2022, MUFG has been conducting Beach Cleanup Events in Kanagawa, Aichi, and Hyogo prefectures as part of its efforts to preserve the richness of the ocean.
-In FY 2023, approximately 400 MUFG employees and their families participated in coastal cleanup activities and marine education events together with local environmental protection organizations.
-This was a great opportunity to think about the problem of garbage in the oceans.
+As part of our efforts to protect the richness of the ocean, MUFG has been organizing Beach Cleanup Events to pick up garbage, including problematic plastic waste, in Kanagawa, Aichi, and Hyogo prefectures.
+In FY 2024, approximately 280 MUFG employees and their families participated in coastal cleanup activities and marine education events together with local environmental protection organizations, which provided an excellent opportunity to reflect on the issue of garbage in the oceans.

 release of juvenile fish at Shinmaiko Beach in Aichi Prefecture